Ariisss/algorithms/README.md

 # Algorithms and Complexity

-This repository contains my implementations of various algorithms with a focus on time and space complexity, experimenting with differenttechniques.
+This repository contains my implementations of various algorithms with a focus on time and space complexity, experimenting with different techniques.

 ## Implemented Algorithms